 Compensation to key management personnel has increased in line with the profitability of the Group.
 It includes variable remuneration paid through the Group Bonus Scheme as well as inflationary increases and promotions.
-More detail of the Group's financial performance is provided in the Financial Review section.
+More detail of the Group's financial performance is provided in the Financial Review section on pages 9 to 11.